Circassian genocide: Resettlement

 The Ottoman authorities often failed to offer any support to the newly arrived.
 They were settled in the inhospitable mountainous regions of Inner Anatolia and were given menial and exhausting jobs.

+The Russian plans did not include such zealous resettlement to Turkey, according to the decree of Alexander 2 of May 10, 1862, the Circassians were planned to settle in the Kuban, while allocating a land plot of 6 tithes.
+Large Circassian landowners, fearing that they might lose their income, provoked all Circassian tribes to move to Turkey.

-Imam Shamil's son Muhamed Shafi was appalled by the conditions the migrants had faced upon their arrival to Anatolia and went to investigate the situation: "I will write to (Turkish sultan) Abdülmecid that he should stop fooling mountaineers ...
+Imam Shamil's son Muhamed Shafi was appalled by the conditions the migrants had faced upon their arrival to Anatolia and went to investigate the situation:"I will write to (Turkish sultan) Abdülmecid that he should stop fooling mountaineers ...
 The government's cynicism could not be more pronounced.
 The Turks triggered the resettlement by their proclamations, probably hoping to use refugees for military ends ... but after facing the avalanche of refugees, they turned turtle and shamefully condemned to slow death those people who were ready to die for Turkey's glory".

-In 1864 alone about 220,000 people disembarked in Anatolia.
+In 1864 alone, about 220,000 people disembarked in Anatolia.
 Between 6 March and 21 May 1864, the entire Ubykh nation had departed the Caucasus for Turkey, leading to the extinction of the Ubykh language in 1992.
 By the end of the movement, more than 400,000 Circassians, as well as 200,000 Abkhazians and Ajars, fled to Turkey.
 The term Çerkes, "Circassians", became the blanket term for them in Turkey because the majority were Circassians (Adyghe).
 Some other Circassian refugees fled to the border areas of the Danube Vilayet where Ottomans had expanded their military forces to defend the new province and some Circassians enrolled in military service while others settled in the region.

 The Ottoman authorities often opted to settle Circassians in Christian-majority regions that were beginning to clamor for independence, as a loyal counterweight population to the rebellious natives.
 These places had just recently taken on large numbers of around a hundred thousand Crimean Tatar refugees, in a previous resettlement operation that had also seen widespread complications and problems.
 In Varna, it was reported that the situation was particularly bad, with 80,000 Circassians settled on the outskirts of the city in "camps of death" where they were unprotected from weather or disease and left without food.
 When Circassians tried to beg for bread, Turkish soldiers chased them out for fear of the diseases they carried.
 It was reported that the Turks were unable to keep up with burying Circassian corpses, and recruited convicts to do the work as well; one Circassian wrote to the Governor-General "We rather go to Siberia than live in this Siberia ... one can die, not live, on the indicated place".